RagnarokOS/distrib/CHROOT-INSTALL.md

     # rm /mnt/etc/resolv.conf

-If you liked some of the configuration files from the live ISO (e.g. tmux.conf, vimrc) you can copy them to /mnt/home/*yourusername* before unmounting the devices.
+If you liked some of the configuration files from the live ISO (e.g. tmux.conf, vimrc) you can copy them to /mnt/home/*yourusername* before unmounting the devices (don't forget to check the copied files' permissions).

 Unmount the devices.
 Assuming the standard partitioning scheme was used: